Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 If there's one thing to take away from these photos it's to limit piles.
 Oh, and eliminate - a lot.

-And so I learned and applied these two principles:
+And so I learned and applied these two principles to this fabric stash.

 Here's how to easily convert a cardboard box into a cute storage container: